nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part2.html.md

 1. Manual.
 Everything is manual, with no configuration management in place.
 2. Siloed.
 Each application team has its own way of managing infrastructure — some manually, some using infrastructure as code or custom scripts.
-3. Infrastructure as code with different code bases per environment.Having different code bases for infrastructure as code configurations can lead to untracked changes from one environment to the other if there is no promotion within environments.
+3. Infrastructure as code with different code bases per environment.
+Having different code bases for infrastructure as code configurations can lead to untracked changes from one environment to the other if there is no promotion within environments.
 4. Infrastructure as code with a single code base and differing environment variables.
 All resources, regardless of environment, are provisioned with the same code, ensuring that changes promote through your deployment tiers in a predictable way.

 ### Q4.
 How do teams collaborate and share infrastructure configuration and code?